Jameszzyyyyy/cse15l-lab-reports/lab5/lab-report-5-week-10.md

 ## _**Different Results**_

-Instead of using `diff`, I manually run same test files on two implementations, and compare their results.
+Instead of using `diff`, I manually run same test files on my implementation and class implementation separately, and compare their results.

 - **194.md**